Spr19CS210/PA-Drill-Section-Writeups/PA1-Gradenator/README.md

 ## Getting Started

 1. Use the assignment URL https://classroom.github.com/a/acyzYMao to set up a github repository.
-And then clicked on that repository in your web browser (pa1-gradenator-yourgithubid).
+And then click on that repository in your web browser (pa1-gradenator-yourgithubid).

 2. Click on the green "Clone or download" button on the right of the web page